Skip to content

 How I Ship Flutter MVPs in 6 Weeks (Real Timeline from 20+ Projects)

 Every week your MVP is not live is a week your competitors are.
-I have shipped Flutter MVPs in under 6 weeks repeatedly, for founders in healthcare, fintech, ecommerce, and IoT.
+I have shipped Flutter MVPs in under 6 weeks repeatedly, across healthcare, fintech, and ecommerce.
 The process is not magic — it is ruthless prioritization, a tight feedback loop, and a stack I know cold.

 What "MVP" Actually Means (And What It Does Not)